jorbDehmel/oak/docs/manual.md

 wide.
 Since newlines are erased by the lexer, one can be inserted at any point without disturbing syntax.

+**Note:** Although the maximal line width is 96 standard-width characters, it is advised to keep a width of at most 64 whenever possible.
+This is enough to contain most code with minimal retooling, but allows the average screen to keep two `Oak` files open at once.
+Additionally, this is the maximal width of (subjectively) properly zoomed code on a classroom projector.

 ### Spelling

 If possible you should use a spellchecker when writing code.